-Orton–Gillingham focuses on teaching kids to read at the word level.
-While it can help develop reading comprehension, that is not the program’s primary goal.
+Orton–Gillingham focuses on teaching reading at the word level.
+It can also help develop reading comprehension, but that’s not the main goal.

-This approach uses multiple pathways to help kids learn.
-For example, students might learn the letter s by seeing it, saying its name and sounding it out while writing it with their fingers in shaving cream.
+This approach uses multiple senses to help students learn.
+For example, students might learn the letter p by seeing it, saying its name, and sounding it out while writing it with their fingers in shaving cream.

 Orton–Gillingham also helps students understand the rules and patterns in reading.
 With those skills, they’re better able to decode, or sound out, words.